Lung function tests

 This technique washes out nitrogen (N2) from the lungs by breathing 100% O2.
 Basically, the volume at which the washout began (usually FRC) can be calculated by measuring the initial and final concentrations of N2 and the total volume exhaled.
 RV and TLC can then be calculated using a separate SVC manoeuvre (Wanger et al 2005).
 In health, it may take up to 7 mins to wash out N2 from the lungs.
 In obstructive disease, it may take even longer.

-The dilution method consists of breathing a special gas mixture (consisting of O2 and N2 and an inert gas such as helium) of known volume and looking for inert gas concentration equilibrium.
+The dilution method consists of breathing a special gas mixture (consisting of O2 and N2 and an inert gas such as helium) of known volume and concentrations and looking for inert gas concentration equilibrium.

 The volume in the lungs at the time the subject is switched into the breathing circuit (usually FRC) can be calculated using the initial and final inert gas concentrations and the system volume.
 Once the FRC is known, RV and TLC can be calculated from a separate SVC manoeuvre.
 For a more detailed explanation of the methodology and calculations see Wanger et al 2005.
 Like the washout method, waiting for equilibrium can take a long time (10 min), particularly in those with obstructive disease.